Elixiter/mkto_google-spreadsheet/README.md

 mkto_google-spreadsheet
 =======================

+A repository of Google Apps Script for integrating Spreadsheet with Marketo API's

 Note: __DO NOT POST YOUR API CREDENTIALS PUBLICALLY__
 __You alone are responsible for the security of your API credentials__

-A work-in-progress collection of Google Apps Scripts for Marketo integration
+This project is a work-in-progress.
+It is only minimally functional.
+Please salt heavily, and see the Todo / Caveats section at the bottom of this README.

 Author information
 --------------------